 Lots and lots.
-I work for a small literary press, and in the past I have interned at a major literary agency, edited an independent non-fiction magazine, interned for a magazine publishing fiction, and edited two books (one fiction; one non-fiction) that are both still in print.
+I have worked for a small literary press, interned at a major literary agency, edited an independent non-fiction magazine, interned for a magazine publishing fiction, and edited two books (one fiction; one non-fiction) that are both still in print.
 I am also a published short story and novella writer who mostly writes in the genres of science fiction, fantasy, and horror.

 Are your children mildly or severely autistic?

 When they were first diagnosed, the boys were both given a Level 2 (moderate) diagnosis, but that's changed over time.
 Harry is my sensory-seeker, while Luke is more sensory protective.
 Harry extremely verbal, but struggles with pragmatics, while Luke still has a lot of scripting and echolalia and generally speaks less.
 Our house buzzes with stimming, is challenged by rigidity, and revels in my sons' special interests (Harry loves animals and Luke loves vehicles).
 Both children are in full-time ABA school programs.
 Harry is in a class of 8, while Luke is in a 1:1 program.

 Are you being paid to feature particular books or companies?

 I am not.
 This blog is a non-commercial project.
 I also do not use affiliate links.
 My book links will take you to a book's page on the social network Goodreads.
 I encourage parents to use libraries to "try out" books before spending any money.

 Do you have general tips for reading to kids with autism?

 Definitely.
 Several themes have arisen since I've begun writing this blog.
 If reading to your kids is difficult, some of these ideas may help: